SimonHanischSAG/WxLoki/README.md

 It is designed for usage together with the official packages WxConfig (or the free alternative https://github.com/SimonHanischSAG/WxConfigLight) and optionally in parallel with the official packages WxLog or WxLog2.

-MANY THANKS TO LIDL AND SCHWARZ IT, who kindly allowed to provide the template for this package and make it public.

 <h2>How to use</h2>

 <h3>Deploy/checkout WxLoki</h3>